-28. The Plaintiffs and other Class Members are members of "aboriginal peoples of Canada" within the meaning of section 35 of the Constitution Act, 1982.
-The Indigenous peoples from whom of which the Plaintiffs and other Class Members have descended are member have exercised laws, customs and traditions integral to their distinctive societies - including in relation to child and family services, such as parenting, child care and customary adoption - since time immemorial. prior to contact with Europeans.
-These a Aboriginal and treaty rights were are recognized and affirmed by section 35 of the Constitution Act, 1982.
+22. The Plaintiffs and other Class Members are "aboriginal peoples of Canada" within the meaning of section 35 of the Constitution Act, 1982.
+The Indigenous peoples from whom the Plaintiffs and other Class Members have descended have exercised laws, customs and traditions integral to their distinctive societies - including in relation to child and family services, such as parenting, child care and customary adoption - since prior to contact with Europeans.
+These aboriginal and treaty rights were recognized and affirmed by section 35 of the Constitution Act, 1982.